-- behaviorally interview, whether you are asked a behavioral question or not.
+Learn how to behaviorally interview, whether you are asked a behavioral question or not.
 Know your competencies and learn how to illustrate them using the S-T-A-R technique: describe a Situation or Task, the Action you took, and the Results achieved.
 We give the top 50 interview questions along with examples of how to answer.
-Prep for the interview.
-Learn how to

 Getting a great job straight out of college isn’t luck.
 It’s all about planning and preparation.
 Wherever you are in your college career, it’s never too early to start your job search.

 Make use of the resources that are available to you.
 At CollegeGrad.com, our mission is to is to enable college students and recent grads with the tools, connections and information needed to be successful in finding a great job.
 Stop by.
 We’re here to help.